-Yes, but only where appropriate and only within their actual Bubble.
+Yes, but only where appropriate and only within their bubble.
 Social distancing is maintained wherever possible but it is important that learners are afforded the opportunity to interact within a group learning setting as well as on an individual basis.

-As an adult service provider we have not received any home testing kits.
+As an adult service provider we have not received any home testing kits for families.
 If this changes, we will notify our parents and carers accordingly.

 Currently, Jigsaw is operating a policy of ‘essential visitors only’ on site.
 Any onsite visits are driven by business need and governed by individual risk assessment.
 We have an updated Guide for Visitors available on the Contact Us pages of our website which we request you review ahead of considering a visit.
 Before any visit can be confirmed, we also require you speak directly to the member of staff you are interested in visiting to discuss whether we may be able to manage your visit remotely via Teams (or similar), telephone or email.
 If an onsite visit is necessary, we will discuss any additional measures required at that time.

 Yes, JigsawPlus staff test twice weekly, prior to coming onsite, on Mondays and Thursdays.
 If a member of staff tests positive, all staff test daily for a period of 5 days.

 We routinely use PPE where necessary and are guided by individual learners’ risk assessments in addition to best practice and all latest guidance.
 We additionally maintain a stock of PPE separately in isolation areas to use in the event of a member of staff or one of our learners presenting with symptoms on site.
 As a direct response to the pandemic, staff are required to wear a mask at all times when onsite at JigsawPlus – masks are Medical Grade (Type IIR).